 Moreover, you can take the opportunity to visit the Wildlife Warriors Hospital, just next door, one of the largest wildlife hospitals in Australia, rescuing thousands of sick and injured native animals every year.

 While the Gold Coast is a place that needs a few days to be discovered, depending on what interests you most, you can plan a day trip from the city for a swim, a surf, a stroll, a bike or a hike in the amazing Gold Coast Hinterland.

-The best way to explore the Gold Coast is by hiring a car and travelling the region by yourself.
+The best way to explore the Gold Coast is by hiring a car and travelling the region yourself.
 If you only want to visit Broadbeach, Surfers Paradise or Burleigh Heads or Coolangatta, I’d suggest you catch a train from Roma Station in Brisbane to the Gold Coast.
-The train service operates hourly, and tickets can be purchased with the local public transportation, and by using the Go Card.
+The train service operates hourly, and tickets can be purchased with the local public transportation and the Go Card.

 Learn more about all Australia Transport Cards.

 You cannot leave Brisbane without seeing Byron Bay first.
 This little village known among the locals for being the “sons of flowers village” is still a haven for surfers and nature lovers and those who don’t like the city buzz.